FerretDB/FerretDB/website/blog/2023-08-14-ferretdb-new-release-v180.md

 title: FerretDB v1.8.0 – New release
 authors: [alex]
 description: >
-  FerretDB v1.8.0 has just been released with new features, bug fixes, and improvements to the SQLite and PostgreSQL backend.
+  FerretDB v1.8.0 has just been released with new features, bug fixes, and improvements to the SQLite and PostgreSQL backends.
 image: /img/blog/ferretdb-v1.8.0.jpg
 tags: [release]
 ---